-The development of antonyms
+The Development of Antonyms

 Antonyms constitute a unique class of words as they represent both breadth and depth of vocabulary knowledge.
 They represent breadth (or size; Ouellette, 2006) of vocabulary knowledge as each antonym is represented by a specific word.
 Individuals who know more words can make inferences and integrate information into coherent thoughts more easily than those with smaller vocabulary sizes (Sénéchal, Ouellette, & Rodney, 2006).
 Thus, breadth of vocabulary contributes building blocks for more complex language skills and higher-order thinking skills.
 A child who knows more antonyms usually knows more words and his vocabulary size is larger (Ouellette, 2006).
-Depth of vocabulary knowledge refers to the number of meanings, different usages of a word and relationships between words (Johnson, 2001; Paul & O'Rourke, 1988).
+Depth of vocabulary knowledge refers to the number of meanings, different usages of a word, and relationships between words (Johnson, 2001; Paul & O'Rourke, 1988).
 The knowledge of opposites, presented by the antonymous relationship between two words, elaborates the meaning of each individual word and is thus part of vocabulary depth (Ouellette, 2006).

-In production, children use antonyms in robust and creative ways at early ages (Clark 1972; Doherty & Perner, 1998; Jones & Murphy, 2005; among others).
-In comprehension, children understand antonyms before the age of four years (Doherty & Perner, 1998).
-Jones and

-Murphy (2005) did not find a firm correlation between antonyms children hear in the input1 and the antonyms they produce.
+In production, children use antonyms in robust and creative ways at early ages (e.g., Clark, 1972; Doherty & Perner, 1998; Jones & Murphy, 2005).
+In comprehension, children understand antonyms before the age of 4 years (Doherty & Perner, 1998).
+Jones and Murphy (2005) did not find a firm correlation between antonyms children hear in the input1 and the antonyms they produce.
 The authors suggested that the process of learning antonyms and how to use them is associated with cognitive development.
 Thus, knowledge of antonyms provides evidence for cognitive development and the representation of this knowledge in the language.
 However, little is known about the acquisition of antonyms in sign languages, including ASL.

-The acquisition of ASL vocabulary for deaf children is similar to that of vocabulary in spoken languages for hearing children at early ages (Anderson & Reilly, 2002, among others).
-Anderson and Reilly (2002) described the development of the productive vocabulary size of 110 deaf children between eight months and three years of age.
+The acquisition of ASL vocabulary for deaf children is similar to that of vocabulary in spoken languages for hearing children at early ages (e.g., Anderson & Reilly, 2002).
+Anderson and Reilly (2002) described the development of the productive vocabulary size of 110 deaf children between 8 months and 3 years of age.
 Less is known about the development of ASL vocabulary during school years.
-However, based on the results from Anderson & Reilly (2002), it is suggested that the development of antonyms in ASL should be similar to that in spoken languages.
-Some researchers have reported that deaf students are delayed in their knowledge of antonyms (Moeller, Osberger & Eccarius, 1986; Monreal & Hernandez, 2005).
-For example: 93 Spanish deaf students ages 9-20 achieved scores of only 17% correct on an antonym task in Spanish (Monreal & Hernandez, 2005).
+However, based on the results from Anderson and Reilly (2002), it is suggested that the development of antonyms in ASL should be similar to that in spoken languages.
+Some researchers have reported that deaf students are delayed in their knowledge of antonyms (Moeller, Osberger, & Eccarius, 1986; Monreal & Hernandez, 2005).
+For example, 93 Spanish deaf students ages 9-20 achieved scores of only 17% correct on an antonym task in Spanish (Monreal & Hernandez, 2005).
 In this study, antonym comprehension was tested using written Spanish.
-Participants had to choose the antonym of the prompt from among four options2.
-One interpretation of these results is not that deaf participants don't know antonyms, but rather they don't know Spanish.
+Participants had to choose the antonym of the prompt from among four options.
+One interpretation of these results is not that deaf participants do not know antonyms, but rather they do not know Spanish.
+Similar results are found in production studies.
+For example, Moeller et al. (1986) tested 116 deaf students ages 7.5-20 years old on the Woodcock Johnson Psycho educational test battery (Woodcook & Johnson, 1977), which includes antonyms.
+Oral or signed responses to printed words were measured.
+The participants in all age groups showed delay in their performance compared to age-equivalent scores.
 To the best of our knowledge, there is no test or study that has used a sign-to-sign method to evaluate antonym knowledge in a sign language, including ASL.
-Thus it is unknown if deaf students are delayed in antonym knowledge.
+Thus, it is unknown if deaf students are delayed in antonym knowledge.